IAWJ programs are designed to increase the leadership and visibility of our members on issues important to gender and

-Improving Judicial Response to GBV in the Dominican Republic: Beginning in the summer of 2017, a new accredited course was offered to judges to help them better handle gender-based violence cases.
+Improving Judicial Response to GBV in the Dominican Republic: Beginning in the summer of 2017, a newly accredited course was offered to judges to help them better handle gender-based violence cases.
 A collaborative effort between IAWJ, the National Judicial College, and the Supreme Court of Justice and its Gender Commission, this course addressed the fact that many GBV cases simply collapse within the judicial process.
 IAWJ and partners surveyed judges in five districts and hosted justice stakeholder forums at the district level to identify challenges to be addressed in the course.
 Also, IAWJ members from Argentina, Costa Rica, and the USA shared experience and training models with our DR colleagues.

 Breaking the Glass-Ceiling in Morocco, Tunisia, Jordan, Egypt: Since 2014, IAWJ has grown its membership in Jordan, Morocco, Egypt, and Tunisia to 140+ women judges, many of whom are leading on issues related to gender and justice, child marriages, gendered aspects of terrorism, and human trafficking.
 Members established women judges associations in Tunisia and Morocco to train judicial peers and build capacity in areas of court practice, including judicial communication, victim sensitivity, and evidentiary matters.
 IAWJ and members created a training curriculum, a manual on court emergencies, and a mentoring program.
 Regional workshops bring MENA women judges together to collectively identify obstacles they face as women judges and barriers to accessing justice for women and girls.
 IAWJ also supports our members’ local initiatives and training.
 This program was funded by the Swedish Development Cooperation Agency through the International Legal Assistance Consortium.